Ben Arbuckle

-Ben Arbuckle (born September 15, 1995) is an American college football coach and former player who is the offensive coordinator and quarterbacks coach at the University of Oklahoma.
-He previously served as the offensive coordinator and quarterbacks coach at Washington State University from 2023 to 2024.
+Ben Arbuckle (born September 15, 1995) is an American college football coach who is the offensive coordinator and quarterbacks coach for the Oklahoma Sooners football team.

 Playing career

 Arbuckle grew up in Canadian, Texas and attended Canadian High School.
 He became Canadian's starting quarterback going into his junior season.
 Arbuckle passed for over 7,500 yards and with 95 touchdown passes during his high school career.

 Arbuckle originally intended to play college football at UTSA, but decided to step away from the game.
 He later enrolled at West Texas A&M University and joined the West Texas A&M Buffaloes football team after a two year hiatus from the sport.
 Arbuckle started seven games as a junior and passed for 1,241 yards and 15 touchdowns.
 He competed for the Buffaloes' starting quarterback job going into his senior season, but was not named the starter.

 Coaching career

 Early career

 Arbuckle began his coaching career as an offensive quality control assistant at Houston Baptist University.
 He spent two years at that position.
 Arbuckle worked with Zach Kittley to coach Bailey Zappe and the rest of the Houston Baptist offense.
 Arbuckle was hired as the offensive coordinator and quarterbacks coach at Seminole High School in Seminole, Texas, in the summer of 2020.